Analysis of and workarounds for element reversal for a finite element-based algorithm for warping triangular and tetrahedral meshes: Introduction

+Several partial differential equation-based (i.e., PDE-based) approaches for solving the mesh-updating problem in response to a deforming domain boundary, under the assumption that the boundary map, $X(\Omega,t)$ from $\Omega$ onto $\hat{\Omega}$ at time $t$, is specified, have been designed.
+Work has focused on the development of spring model approaches based on Laplace's equation, variable diffusion, and biharmonic PDEs for vertex movement~\cite{helenbrook2003,branets2005,shontz2003,stein2003}.
+Other research has focused on the development of elasticity-based approaches~\cite{stein2004,tezduyar1992,ShontzThesis}.
+Many existing serial and parallel mesh-updating methods~\cite{baker,li2001,cardoze1,cardoze2,selwood96parallel,selwood97parallel,shephard03automated,seol06efficient,antaki00parallel} combine vertex movement with other techniques which alter the mesh topology and violate the similarity requirement.

+Another important limitation of most mesh-updating approaches is that they can reverse elements during the mesh updating procedure during a given timestep. ``Reversal'' means that the element changes orientation.
+In two dimensions, this means that the vertices of an element are clockwise when they ought to be counterclockwise, and in three dimensions it means that they violate the right-hand rule.
+Meshes with reversed elements yield physically invalid solutions (e.g., when such meshes are used in conjunction with the finite element method in order to solve a partial PDE).
+Hence, it is crucial that the mesh warping procedure does not reverse any elements when deforming the mesh.

+An optimization-based approach to the mesh-updating problem, based on the target matrix paradigm~\cite{knupp_tmp}, recently appeared in~\cite{knupp_dd}.
+The approach uses mesh optimization to create a mesh similar to and having the same topology as $M$.
+However, the method is computationally expensive and does not guarantee the prevention of element reversal in the deformed mesh.

-The FEMWARP algorithm has already been considered in the previous literature, e.g., by Baker~\cite{baker}, although he rejected it in favor of a method based on linear elasticity.
+Another mesh-updating approach, called FEMWARP, computes the warping itself based on the finite element method.
+FEMWARP is equivalent to a weighted version of Laplacian smoothing, i.e., a homogeneous Poisson equation is solved for each interior vertex coordinate with Dirichlet boundary conditions given by the new vertex coordinates of the boundary.
+FEMWARP has been considered in the previous literature, e.g., by Baker~\cite{baker}, although he rejected it in favor of a method based on linear elasticity.
 It is shown, however, in \cite{ShontzThesis} that there appear to be few advantages of linear elasticity over FEMWARP; whereas, a significant disadvantage is that the linear elasticity matrix problem is three times larger (in 3D) than FEMWARP's (although FEMWARP must solve the smaller linear system three times).